IBM-Blockchain-Archive/car-lease-demo/Documentation/Installation Guide.md

 ####Connecting to an external Bluemix Peer####
 To connect to an external Bluemix peer copy the peers VCAP varibales into a file locally to the NodeJS server (An example file is myCreds.json).
 In the Server_Side/configurations/configuration.js file change `networkFile` to be the filepath to the file.
 The app will overwrite the configuration file to update it with the settings from this file.

-More information on the configuration file can be found in the Application Overview document.
+More information on the configuration file can be found in the [Server Side.md](/Documentation/Server Side.md) file.

+###Setting up the GRPC connection###
+By default the grpc connection is set to grpcs to accomodate Bluemix.
+If you are running your CA locally then you will need to change this to grpc on lines 43 and 45 of Server_Side/configurations/startup/CRUD/create.js.
+You will also need to pem to equal null on line 40.

+You will also need to ensure that the folder /tmp/keyValStore exists on the machine NodeJS is running on.

 ###Running the application###
 To run the app start the NodeJS server by opening a terminal or command prompt window in the car-lease-demo folder and then running: